 Almost every strategy development session uses SWOT, much like salt in cookery.
-Used well it can enhance the rest of the strategy, used badly and it overpowers and rest of the process.
+Used well it can enhance the rest of the strategy, used badly it overpowers the rest of the process.

 Today we're going to walk through developing the best SWOT for your business!
 Remember, if you're new to SWOT check out our Introduction to SWOT Analysis before you read this.

 A well done SWOT can be an insightful and simple snapshot of what to consider when you're developing your strategy.

 Consider the SW part of the SWOT to be internal, so these lists will be populated by looking at your resources, your products, your internal processes, etc. Conversely, the OT part is external, so consider the wider market, what competitors are up to, any major changes in society, technology, legislation, etc.

 Brainstorm your strengths as a business and ensure a complete and detailed list.
 Place as many as possible, because you’ll be refining these later.
 Make sure you’ve been through your entire business.
 It can often help to think of your client journey, all the touch points, and your sales messaging during this stage.

 - Supplier relationships

 - Why will/do clients pick you over the alternatives?